chrisbu/dart_config/README.md

 ### Want to parse a config file of type "y"?

-No problem again - simply implement your own version of `ConfogParser` - there's only one method: `Future<Map<String,Object>> parse(String configText)` - just parse the String contents that the ConfigLoader has loaded into a Map, and return it in a Future.
+No problem again - simply implement your own version of `ConfigParser` - there's only one method: `Future<Map<String,Object>> parse(String configText)` - just parse the String contents that the ConfigLoader has loaded into a Map, and return it in a Future.

 ### Written your own config loader / parser?

-Great! - Please share :) - create your own pub packaged containing loaders and/ or parsers, or clone this library and issue pull requests.
+Great! - Please share :) - create your own pub package containing loaders and/ or parsers, or clone this library and issue pull requests.

 Some ideas (that I might work on if someone else doesn't get there first):